sjfricke/Tango-C-NDK-Tutorial/Section_01_NDK/Tutorials/Chapter_05.md

 ![Java Native](../Images/Java_Native.png)

 Now that we have some code to handle the Java source we need a way to send that source data down to the Native code layer.
 We will be declaring a series of a native Java function headers that we planned to get called in our Native code layer, also known as **JNI** (Java Native Interface).
-The best method is to create another file in your Java directory called `TangoJNINative.java`
+The best method is to create another file in your Java directory called `TangoJNINative.java`.

 ## Loading in the native library
-* We make a system call with `System.loadLibrary("my_native_app");` to the module we have set up (we do this is later section)
+* We make a system call with `System.loadLibrary("my_native_app");` to the module we have set up (we do this is later section).
 * This **needs** to match the `LOCAL_MODULE` in Android.mk we will show later
-	* Just realize here that you are compiling and building the Native code and then dynamically loading it in the Activity with this `System.loadLibrary()` call
+	* Just realize here that you are compiling and building the Native code and then dynamically loading it in the Activity with this `System.loadLibrary()` call.

 ## Declaring a native call
-* Java has a native function prefix `native` which we are going to use
+* Java has a native function prefix `native` which we are going to use.
-* Let's look at an example first
+* Let's look at an example first:
     * `public static native void onGlSurfaceChanged(int width, int height);`
-* In this make a native function declaration for the function `onGLSurfaceChanged` which returns void and takes two ints
+* In this make a native function declaration for the function `onGLSurfaceChanged` which returns void and takes two integers.
 * ...that's really it, it's not too hard once you realize you just need make normal Java based function calls.

 ## Calling the native functions